July 20 to 26, 2026-I'm taking time off.

 What happens if my pet gets sick or injured?

-If there is a life-threatening emergency we transport to a veterinarian as soon as possible, juggling notifying the owner, emergency contacts, using telephone numbers on record with transport.
+It has become much harder for most pet-owners to get emergency care with the current shortage of veterinarians and staff.
+Just because I'm a business, doesn't push me to the head of the line if your pet needs veterinary treatment.
+If there is a life-threatening emergency we will transport to a veterinarian if we can find one able to accept them, while juggling notifying the owner, emergency contacts, using telephone numbers on record with transport.
 We prefer using your regular veterinarian but that isn't always possible.
 We provide treating veterinarian with a copy of our Client Form/Contract so they know they have owner permission and can expect payment from the owner.
 If it's a non-emergency but needs attention, we will contact owner, emergency contacts, telephone numbers on the record so we can coordinate best option.
 Before you bring your pet to us for boarding, we highly recommend, you notify your veterinarian that your pet is with us so they can help us care for your pet if the need arises.
 The adage of it's better to have a plan and not need it than to need a plan and not have it, is very true.
 The text below is copied directly from client intake form: Veterinary Treatment; Please notify your local, regular veterinarian when your pet is boarding.
 A 24-hour Emergency Veterinarian is approximately 5 miles away.
 Wherever treatment is provided, all fees are the responsibility of the owner and must be paid to the veterinary hospital.
 Classy Canine Country Club attempts to notify owner and/or emergency contact, by phone; if unable to make contact, you and/or agent, authorize necessary, and reasonable, treatment to sustain life, if/when possible.

 Do you take stray pets?